The purpose of this article

 Pollen food syndrome usually occurs in people who are already allergic to pollens and suffer from hay fever, although the hay fever symptoms can be very mild.
 People with pollen food syndrome experience allergic symptoms when they eat certain vegetables or fruits.
 This is due to the similarities between the proteins found in pollen and those present in the vegetables and fruits.
 Usually reactions occur only when the vegetables are eaten raw, not cooked.
 Symptoms are usually mild and may respond to antihistamines but it is important to consult your doctor to confirm that this is the right treatment.

 Symptoms of pollen food syndrome usually include:

 - Redness, mild swelling or itching of the lips, tongue, inside of the mouth, soft palate and ears

 - Itching and mild swelling affecting the throat.

 - Occasionally, people might also experience symptoms in the oesophagus (gullet) or stomach, causing abdominal pain, nausea and even vomiting.

 - Sneezing, runny nose, or eye symptoms can also occur.

-- Rarely, more severe symptoms (such as difficulty in swallowing and breathing difficulties), known as anaphylaxis, can occur.
+- Rarely, more severe symptoms such as difficulty in swallowing and/or breathing can occur.
+This is known as anaphylaxis.
 In such cases, immediate medical help is needed.